 Many people want to live long, healthy lives, want to avoid suffering, and are afraid of death.
 Other anxiety and fear triggers include losing one’s job, getting in a car accident, experiencing horrible awkwardness in public, or even something as simple as losing house keys.

-A lot of fear can be alleviated by accepting the fact that shitty things ARE going to happen, and that many (most?) of the things you really want will never come to be.
+A lot of fear can be alleviated by accepting the fact that awful things ARE going to happen, and that many (most?) of the things you really want will never come to be.

 A quote that goes along with this line of thinking is: “pain is inevitable, suffering is optional”.
 That quote has been attributed to countless people over the years, but it doesn’t really matter who said it – what matters is that it is true on countless levels.
 All lives will be fraught with some measure of pain, but it’s in leaning away from that pain instead of accepting it with grace that suffering occurs.